 Quiero Bailar!
 A Q&A with University Salsa Club

 I wanted to find out why the University Salsa Club opted for an all-female dance premiering at its upcoming Salsa Showcase.
-I sat down with Claire Poumerol and Jaqui Arechiga to ask them and to explore how Salsa Club balances the sensuality of dance with consent and safety, and how it promotes body positivity and confidence.
+I sat down with current students, Claire and Jaqui, to explore how Salsa Club balances the sensuality of dance with consent and safety, and how it promotes body positivity and confidence.
 The University Salsa Club is a student-run contracted independent organization at UVA in Charlottesville, VA.

 Nicky: So guys.
 Get in here.
 Introduce yourselves.
 How long have you guys been a part of salsa?
 When did you join and why?